La Fortuna Waterfall Hike: My Experience

 The waterfall is around 70-75 meters high or 200 feet.
 It is extremely powerful and if you swim too far, you will get whistled at.
 This is all for your safety.

-How Long is the La Fortuna Waterfall Hike?
+How Long the Hike?

 This hike will take you 20-30 minutes to go down the stairs.
 This all depends on your fitness level but there are resting spots after every major section.
 You will see a lot of people looking tired going back up but you can do it!